copper-dc/copper/README.md

 Aiko is a customizable Discord bot developed to enhance your Discord server with various useful features and functionalities.
 > [!IMPORTANT]
-> We decided to change all our code base and make that fully structured, organised and effiecient.
+> We decided to change all our code base and make that fully structured, organised and efficient.

 ## Features